adrianphoulady/bocr/README.md

 ### 3. Postprocessing

 - Formats and merges extracted text in specified format.
-Converts it into specified export formats (e.g., Markdown, PDF) and saves it if configured.
+- Converts it into specified export formats (e.g., Markdown, PDF).
+- Saves results if configured.

 ---